nixiesearch/llamacpp-server-java/README.md

 A docker-based setup to build [llama-cpp](todo) binaries:

 * supports CUDA and CPU based builds
-* cross-build for Linux x85_64 and arm64
+* cross-build for Linux x86_64 and arm64
-* static linking enabled

 Used as a base for [nixiesearch/nixiesearch](https://github.com/nixiesearch/nixiesearch) embedded llamacpp-server.